Eosinophilic Gastroenteritis and Eosinophilic Esophagitis

 skin testing for the

-evaluation of food allergies in eosinophilic esophagitis/gastritis as the blood test (RAST) lacks sensitivity/specificity.
-If
+evaluation of food allergies in eosinophilic esophagitis/gastritis as the blood test lacks sensitivity/specificity.
+An

 Unfortunately, selected food avoidance does not work for everybody.
 In severe cases, a very basic diet may be

 When dietary restrictions do not work, medications called steroids can be used.
-These are often effective, but
+This is most commonly done by using

-changes, osteoporosis, and increased risk of infections).
-Other medications that can be tried include cromolyn sodium
+causing the problem.
+Other medications that can be tried include cromolyn sodium and Singulair.

 Check out the